 Towns centres are the lifeblood of many communities and are where many people access the facilities and services they need for everyday life.
-We note the draft document makes reference to reshaping future town centres and will focus on quality.
+We note the draft document refers to reshaping future town centres and will focus on quality.
 Town centres form a key part of physical environments and town centre action offers a unique opportunity to create physical environments that enable access to healthy food and physical activity.
 We would like to see this extended beyond new town centres to also include renewal of existing town centres.
 For town centres to support and enhance the lives of people in Scotland, they need to support and enable choices that lead to better health and wellbeing, and the planning system has a key role in facilitating this.
+There is a strong dependence on private investment on what happens in town and city centres, demonstrating the significant importance of the planning system in controlling this investment to ensure it promotes positive health and wellbeing outcomes.

-The Lancet series in 2011 urged us to create a systems approach to tackling obesity, arguing that 'business as usual' was no longer acceptable in terms of its cost on population health4.
+The Lancet series in 2011 urged us to create a systems approach to tackling obesity, arguing that 'business as usual' was no longer acceptable in terms of its cost on population health.
 Such an approach requires all sectors to be involved, including programmes such as town centre renewal and investment.
-Policy coherence has been identified as a key factor in influencing food systems5.
+Policy coherence has been identified as a key factor in influencing food systems.
 We must ensure that all policies reinforce each other and, where we have commitments from Scottish Government to tackle overweight and obesity and improve diet, we must ensure that policies elsewhere in Scotland reinforce, rather than undermine, that commitment.

 Accessing a healthy diet and maintaining a healthy weight are key public health preventative measures we must take in Scotland to tackle the challenges we face around NCDs such as type 2 diabetes and cancer.
-Diet, Physical Activity and Healthy weight is a public health priority of the Scottish Government and as such all governmental policies must take steps to address these issues6.
+Diet, Physical Activity and Healthy weight is a public health priority of the Scottish Government and as such all governmental policies must take steps to address these issues.
 We would therefore urge that the public health priorities are considered in plans for town centres through NPF4 and ensure that associated actions support public health.